 You must have presented your membership number or card when booking and making payment, and requests should be submitted between eight weeks and six months of your transaction.

 If you’re missing Etihad Guest miles, you will need to contact the partner you transacted with within six months of the transaction to provide your Etihad Guest number.

-Alaska Airlines Mileage Plan
+Claiming missing points from Alaska Airlines Mileage Plan partners

-Finally, missing Miles from Alaska Airlines partners are generally redeemed by contacting the company you transacted with directly, with many links available on the Mileage Plan website.
+Finally, missing miles from Alaska Airlines partners are generally redeemed by contacting the company you transacted with directly, with many links available on the Mileage Plan website.